ndujaLabs/erc721lockable/README.md

 **0.0.3**
 - `Lockable.getApproved` does not return address(0) if the token is locked but the caller is the locker.
 This allows the locker to stake the token transferring it.
-- Makes function in `Lockable` virtual to be overriden if necessary
+- Makes function in `Lockable` virtual to be overridden if necessary

 ## Copyright